SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab1v3.md

 ### Task 1: Setup configuration for miyagi app

+In this lab, you will configure the Miyagi app by setting up the environment, installing dependencies, and preparing the database for a seamless development experience.

 1. Open **Visual Studio Code** from the Lab VM desktop by double-clicking on it.

    ![](./Media/vs.png)